smillholland/GJ876/README.md

-Gliese 876 -- Supplementary Material
+Gliese 876 &mdash Supplementary Material
 ==================================================

 This respository contains supplementary material to the paper <br />
-Millholland, S., et al. <i> Gliese 876 -- Exemplar of Mean-Motion Resonance <i /> 2017, in prep
+Millholland, S., et al. <i> Gliese 876 &mdash Exemplar of Mean-Motion Resonance. </i> 2017, in prep

+The file "posterior_samples.csv" contains the DE-MCMC posterior parameter samples for the four-planet coplanar fit described in Section 4 and summarized in Table 4 of the paper.
+To fit within GitHub's size limitations, the posterior samples were thinned by uniqueness.

+The columns of the file are as follows.
+For the planet parameters, the columns are in orbital period order (i.e. planets "d", "c", "b", "e").

-Columns  <br />
+Columns
 0-3 Periods (days)  <br />
 4-7 Semi-major axes (AU)  <br />
 8-11 Masses (Earth masses)  <br />